symfony/symfony-docs/book/propel.rst

     $ php app/console propel:migration:generate-diff
     $ php app/console propel:migration:migrate

-Your database has been updated, you can continue to write your application.
+Your database has been updated, you can continue writing your application.

 Saving Related Objects
 ~~~~~~~~~~~~~~~~~~~~~~